 I have to admit that I had never heard of Puro until they got in touch.
 That’s because you normally find their coffee in Gourmet Burger Kitchen or The National Trust.
 Puro have a great attitude towards the environment and the rainforests and all their coffee is fair trade and organic.
 For every cup of coffee sold money goes back into protecting the rainforests in South America.
-If you’d like to find out more about them, there is a short video here.

 We weren’t sure which coffee to try first so we went with Puro Fuerte.
 This is a 50:50 blend of Arabica and Robusta coffee beans from Guatamala, Peru, Honduras and Congo.
 I thought this one had a deep coffee flavour that was smooth and rich.
 This blend was my favourite of the three.